-It is preferable that your letters of recommendation come from professors who can discuss your academic performance.
+Each letter must be accompanied by the letter form (use either the rtf or pdf link above).
+It is preferable that your letters come from professors who can discuss your academic performance and potential.

-In 2011 and 2012, between 93% and 100% of first-year graduate students obtained assistantships.
+In 2014 and 2015, more than 90% of first-year graduate students obtained assistantships.
 Some of these assistantships were in the psychology department but others were in other SIUE departments.
 Note that although start dates for assistantships are almost always at the beginning of the fall semester, some SIUE departments do not begin hiring until July or August.